 “I definitely want to give Aaron Boone some legitimate choices so he can match up when we’re facing a left-handed starter, because obviously we’re so left-handed that it’s a vulnerability right now,” Cashman said.
 “There’s not a lot of right-handed bats in the game that are accessible.”

-Other than selecting right-hander Cade Winquest from the Cardinals in Wednesday’s Rule 5 Draft, the Yankees’ only Major League additions this offseason have been players who were on their 2025 roster.
+Other than selecting right-hander Cade Winquest from the Cardinals in the Rule 5 Draft, the Yankees’ only Major League additions this offseason have been players who were on their 2025 roster.

-Rosario joins left-hander Tim Hill, outfielder Trent Grisham and left-hander Ryan Yarbrough in that group.
+Rosario joins left-hander Tim Hill, outfielder Trent Grisham, left-hander Ryan Yarbrough and right-hander Paul Blackburn (per source) in that group.
 Infielder/outfielder Oswaldo Cabrera and right-hander Clarke Schmidt have also agreed to contracts, avoiding arbitration.